awsdocs/amazon-athena-user-guide/doc_source/engine-versions-reference.md

 # Athena engine version reference<a name="engine-versions-reference"></a>

- This section lists the changes to the Athena query engine since Athena engine version 1\.
-Athena engine version 1 was Athena's initial engine version and was based on [Presto 0\.172](https://prestodb.io/docs/0.172/index.html)\.
+This section lists the changes to the Athena query engine\.

 ## Athena engine version 2<a name="engine-versions-reference-0002"></a>